 Oculus Quest 2 for Business: What You Should Know

 Oculus released its highly anticipated standalone headset, the Oculus Quest 2, last month and it’s already generating a lot of buzz among people interested in VR.
 At the same time, they also took their enterprise program, Oculus for Business, a step further with the release of the Quest 2 for Business, a version of the consumer headset targeted at enterprise customers looking to integrate VR into corporate environments.
 Over the last two weeks we have been testing the Quest 2 for Business along with several other VR headsets targeted at enterprise customers to see if this tech is ready for the demands of the business world.
-Read on for our initial Oculus for Business impressions and a few key points you should be aware of if you are thinking about deploying the Quest 2 for Business in your enterprise.
+Check out our enterprise guide for HTC’s Vive headsets post and read on for our initial Oculus for Business impressions and a few key points you should be aware of if you are thinking about deploying the Quest 2 for Business in your enterprise.

 What You Should Know about Oculus 2 for Business